wallarm/product-documentation/pdf/README.md

 $ node pdf
 ```

 Wait until the generation process is done.
-Then you can see a `index.pdf` and `docs.pdf` in the `tmp/` directory.
+Then you can find the `en-waf-documentation.pdf` file in the `tmp/` directory.
-You need to manually merge this files.
-The reason two separated files are created is because margins and header/footer
-in the index page and other pages are different.
-And there is no automatic merge due to broken ToC links during
-the merging process.
-On Mac OS, it is super easy to copy and paste the index page into the main content.